 - Once you open an olive bottle, use it within a month.
 Just like a bottle of wine, the moment you open a bottle of extra virgin olive oil, oxygen starts flooding it, and the degradation process begins.
-It is good to buy extra virgin olive oil in small quantities and replace it more frequently than buy larger bottles.
+Therefore, it is good to buy extra virgin olive oil in small quantities and replace it more frequently than buy larger bottles.

 - Store your olive oil bottle away from direct light and heat, preferably in a dark, cool and dry cupboard or storage area.
 Next to your stove is NOT the place, no matter how fast you finish your olive oil bottle.

 - Buy olive oil in a dark-coloured glass bottle or stainless steel containers as they protect the olive oil from the light.

 - Do not transfer extra virgin olive oil in reactive metals (iron or copper) containers.
 The chemical reaction between the olive oil and those metals will damage the oil; also, it may create toxins.

 - Do not store extra virgin olive oil in plastic containers because the oil may absorb PVCs from the plastic.